Regional Administration building (City Council) in Ivano-Frankivsk, Ukraine (1988). Modernist, Soviet-era architecture in the former USSR.

 Sports Complex Lokomotiv in Kharkiv, the second largest city in Ukraine.
 Modernist, Soviet-era architecture in the former USSR.

-Metal sculpture on the side wall of the Bus Factory in Lviv, the largest city in western Ukraine.
+Metal sculpture on the side wall of the ’Free Ukraine’ Publishing House workshop in Lviv, Ukraine.
 Soviet-era artwork in the former USSR.

 “Space Exploration”, PJSC Ukrtelecom